ATTPC/Spyral/docs/user_guide/phases/cluster.md

 Joining is repeated until clusters can no longer be joined together.
 These clusters are then taken to represent the complete detected particle trajectories for that event.

-The code for this is found in `spyral/core/clusterize.py` in the functions `join_clusters` and `join_clusters_depth`.

 ## Cleanup of the Final Clusters

 As a last stage, a final noise removal is applied to each cluster.
 The [Local Outlier Factor](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.LocalOutlierFactor.html#sklearn.neighbors.LocalOutlierFactor) is an outlier test which compares the distance to nearest neighbors (neighbor density) to determine outlier points.
 The number of neighbors is controlled using the [`outlier_scale_factor`](../config/cluster.md) parameter.

-The code for this is found in `spyral/core/cluster.py`.

 ## Final Thoughts

 The intial clustering and joining are two of the most important steps in Spyral, but they often require compromises.
 In our experience, there is no perfect set of parameters that will allow the clustering to work flawlessly for all events in a dataset; in fact given the inhomogenetiy of AT-TPC data, expecting one set of parameters to work all the time is somewhat crazy.
 In general, it is best to shoot for parameters that *generally* work.
 There will always be events that are too noisy or too fragmented for the clustering algorithm to work correctly.
 As such, this is the section of the code that most often requires fine tuning by hand.

-In general, clustering is the second longest analysis phase, which makes sense given the complexity of much of the analysis.
-However, it is still typically fast compared to the point cloud phase.